ScrollPrize/scrollprize-website/docs/02_data.md

 Our datasets are 3D X-ray micro-CT scans of Herculaneum scrolls and fragments.
 Segments are extracted from scroll or fragment scans.
 Scroll 1 scans and segments were used to win the 2023 Grand Prize.

-To access the data in 1-2 lines of Python without navigating the data server or large downloads, see the [vesuvius](https://github.com/scrollprize/vesuvius) library.
+To access the data in 1-2 lines of Python without navigating the data server or large downloads, see the [vesuvius](https://github.com/scrollprize/vesuvius) library and [associated notebook](https://colab.research.google.com/github/ScrollPrize/vesuvius/blob/main/notebooks/example1_data_access.ipynb).

 <div>
   <table>